Should I Be a Nurse or a Teacher? You May Be Able to do Both

 Exploring Nurse Educator Jobs

 If you’re interested in pursuing a nurse educator career, you may be wondering, "What can I do with a master's in nursing education?"
-Before getting started with a degree program, it's important to understand where you could work and the field's salary and career growth potential.
+Before getting started with a degree program, it's important to understand where you could work, general qualities and skills, the field's salary and career growth potential.

 Roles of Nurse Educators

-A nurse educator is an RN who works to teach other nurses and medical professionals.
+A nurse educator is a registered nurse who works to teach other nurses and medical professionals, according to NurseJournal.

 Instead of dedicating their careers entirely to patient care, nurse educators are passionate about teaching and advocating for nurses.
 They offer leadership and guidance in both a professional and academic setting.